acdh-oeaw/apis-ipif-solr/README.md

 - `sortBy` parameter is not currently implemented.
 Due to complex nesting of documents, it may be necessary to do this in Python (which is painful).
+- Open-API-style documentation not yet implemented.
+Using the standard DRF styling for now.